sminez/ripl/README.md

 ### TODO
-- [ ] Break the evaluator into smaller pieces
 - [ ] A prelude of functional style functions and operators
   -  [x] fold, scan, product, filter, reverse
   - [x] take/drop{while}